smblee/parameter-store-manager/README.md

 ## Static Type Checking

 This project comes with Flow support out of the box!
 You can annotate your code with types, [get Flow errors as ESLint errors](https://github.com/amilajack/eslint-plugin-flowtype-errors), and get [type errors during runtime](https://github.com/codemix/flow-runtime) during development.
 Types are completely optional.

+## TODOS
+- Add app icon
+- Set up CI for release.
+(Windows, Mac, Linux)
+- Clean up the code base and all the unneeded boilerplate code.
+- Create other releases besides Windows.
+- Add tests
+- Support other types of add use cases besides the assumed `services` pattern.
+- Ability to view previous versions
+- Logging
+- Backup
+- Autocomplete (service names)
+- Configure AWS Setup (Environments, etc.)
+- Bulk delete
+- Bulk edit

+and a lot more...